 Security Gate Procedures

-The Pensacola Lighthouse and Museum sits on an active military base, Naval Air Station Pensacola.
+The Pensacola Lighthouse and Museum sits on Naval Air Station Pensacola, which is an active military base.
 All visitors must enter through a security checkpoint (see below for additional gate details).
-At high traffic times of the day/week, lines may form at the gate which can delay entrance.
-Please take the potential delay into account if you have reservations for a tour or other timed event.
+At high traffic times, lines may form at the checkpoints which can delay entrance.
+Please take the potential delay into account if you have reservations for a tour or other scheduled event.

 PLEASE NOTE: visitors from Illinois, Missouri, New Mexico, Minnesota, or Washington may require additional identification to enter through the security gate of NAS Pensacola.